sulfierry/autoencoder_molecules/README.md

 This project implements a Conditional Variational Autoencoder (CVAE) for generating molecular structures using the SMILES (Simplified Molecular Input Line Entry System) format.
 The model utilizes RoBERTa, a pre-trained language model, as the base for the encoder, and a custom decoder.

+## Key Components

+- `SmilesDataset`: Class for reading and processing SMILES data.
+- `CVAE`: The core model with methods for encoding, reparameterization, and decoding.
+- `train_cvae`: Function to train the CVAE.
+- `generate_molecule`: Function to generate new molecular structures.